Mesothelioma Fatigue and Muscle Weakness

 What Causes Muscle Weakness in Mesothelioma?

 It is usually easy to pinpoint the underlying cause of muscle weakness in cancer patients.
-There are multiple factors of living with mesothelioma that contribute muscle weakness:[1][2][3]
+There are multiple factors of living with mesothelioma that contribute to muscle weakness:[1][2][3]

 - Malnutrition.
 Nutrition can be an issue for mesothelioma patients, leading to muscle loss.
-Loss of appetite is common, because of symptoms caused by the cancer or side effects of treatment, such as mouth sores from chemotherapy.
+Loss of appetite is common because of symptoms caused by the cancer or side effects of treatment, such as mouth sores from chemotherapy.

 - Lack of activity.
 It can be difficult to be active at all when struggling with mesothelioma, which can subsequently lead to muscle wasting.